What ID3 Tags Should you use in a Podcast?

 Artist

 This is the producer of the podcast.
-For example, I record a monthly podcast for Zen Internet to a script that they provide, so I add their name as the artist, as it’s essentially their creative work:
+For example, I recorded a monthly podcast for Zen Internet to a script that they provided, so I added their name as the artist, as it’s essentially their creative work:

 Zen Internet Limited